w3f/Grants-Program/applications/FanChain.md

 - **Crypto Donations**: Viewers can support their favorite creators by donating cryptocurrency, with donation information displayed during live streams.
 (Future plan)
 - **Compatibility**: FanChain will be compatible with all Wasm-supporting parachains, including prominent networks such as Astar Network, Phala Network, and more.

-Technology Stack: FanChain will be compatible with EVM-supporting parachains, such as Astar Network, Moonbeam, and more, using a combination of NextJS and Node.js for the frontend and backend.
-The primary smart contract language will be Solidity.
-For NFT standards, we will use ERC721 and ERC1155 (Future plan), as they are the most widely used NFT standards and are well-supported by EVM-compatible parachains.
+Technology Stack: FanChain will be built using ink! for smart contracts for the underlying blockchain, and a combination of NextJS and Node.js for the frontend and backend.

 Architecture Design:
 ![](https://i.imgur.com/cosuZOY.png)